jasonm23/onlisp-markdown/onlisp.md

 ## 22.2 Search

-Many classic problems can be formulated as search problems, and for such prob- lems nondeterminism often turns out to be a useful abstraction.
+Many classic problems can be formulated as search problems, and for such problems nondeterminism often turns out to be a useful abstraction.
 Suppose nodes is bound to a list of nodes in a tree, and (kids n) is a function which returns the descendants of node n, or #f if there are none.
-We want to write a function (descent n1 n2 ) which returns a list of nodes on some path from n 1 to its de- scendant n2 , if there is one.
+We want to write a function (descent n1 n2 ) which returns a list of nodes on some path from n 1 to its descendant n2 , if there is one.
 Figure 22.1 shows a deterministic version of this function.

 Nondeterminism allows the programmer to ignore the details of ﬁnding a path.